MarcoTrapani/Portfolio/bug-reports/playstation-suspend-resume-save-corruption.md

 # 🐞 Compliance Report – PlayStation TRC Submission Failure: Save Data Corruption on Suspend/Resume

+> Portfolio sample based on a fictional game scenario.
+> No proprietary project, platform-confidential material or internal
+> production data is represented in this document.

 > This report focuses on a **platform compliance issue** identified during PlayStation TRC testing, highlighting potential certification blockers and impact on **player experience and submission approval**.

 ---